Irina Abraham, artistic director, co-founder.

 Bedlam Ensemble and now is excited to be a part of Necessary I.T.E.M.S.

 project.
-In 2017 Kellen was nominated for Outstanding Supporting Actress Award at The Planet Connections Theatre Festival.
+In 2017 Genia was nominated for Outstanding Supporting Actress Award at The Planet Connections Theatre Festival.

 Michael Donaldson, actor, associate artist.

 Recent Stage : Requiem with Necessary I.T.E.M.S.; Crime and Punishment, My Uncle Chekhov and House of Curiosities with Russian Arts Studio and Theatre; Burnt House August Strindberg Repertory Theatre; The House of Bernarda Alba, Bedlam Ensemble, The Secret Theatre.
 The Cherry Orchard, The Blind, The Weird Tree, Columbia Stages; The Three Sisters, Civil Sex, Hudson Guild Theater.
 Find out more about Michael at www.michael-donaldson.com